School Teaching Excellence Award

 The purpose of these awards is to recognise the contribution made to teaching excellence by members of staff across the school.
 Nominations are called for towards the end of each semester and awarded annually.

-All full-time and part-time faculty staff may be nominated for an award, either as an individuals or as part of a nominated teaching team.
+All full-time and part-time school staff may be nominated for an award, either as an individuals or as part of a nominated teaching team.

-Students or faculty members may nominate a lecturer or tutor, or a team responsible for delivering a single unit of study.
+Students or school members may nominate a lecturer or tutor, or a team responsible for delivering a single unit of study.

 - in classes of between 10 and 100 students, nominations must be accompanied by the signatures of 20 per cent of students enrolled in the unit of study